lasersquad0/FileFind/README.txt

 What to do on first use:
 - start FileFind.exe application
 - go to Options/Settings in main menu
-- in "Folder to Index" edit box select folder you want to search to.
+- in "Folder to Index" edit box select top level folder you want to search to.
 It can be either your folder or entire disk - C: or D: for instance
-- press "Build Index" button and wait several seconds
+- press "Build Index" button and wait several seconds while indexing is done
 - you are all set and ready for fast search!